beyondeye/Reduks/README.md

 There are a few things to note in this new version of our sample subscriber:

  * We are creating a `StoreSubcriberBuilder` that a takes a `Store` argument and returns a `StoreSubscriber`.
 This is actual the recommended way to build a subscriber.
- The `StoreSubscriberBuilder` takes as argument the store instance, so that inside the subscriber we can dispatch actions to the store.
+ The `StoreSubscriberBuilder` takes as argument the store instance, so that inside the subscriber we can get the newState and dispatch new actions to the store.
  * We are creating *selector objects*: their purpose is to automatically detect change in one or more state fields and lazily compute a function of these fields, passing its value to a lambda when the method `onChangeIn(newState)` is called.

 As you can see the code now looks similar to code with Callbacks traditionally used for subscribing to asynchronous updates.
-But now all the callbacks are defined in the same block of code, which can be an advantage, since we don't have go and hunt all the callbacks in different places.
 Selectors can detect quite efficiently changes in the state, thanks to a technique called *memoization* that works because we have embraced immutable data structures for representing the application state

 Look [here](./reduks/src/test/kotlin/com/beyondeye/reduks/ReselectTest.kt) for more examples on how to build selectors.

-A final note about subscribers: although Reduks allows for multiple subscribers to state changes, we can basically write all the code we need into a single subscriber, and this is the recommended way to do it, unless you have special requirements.

 ###Actions and Reducers
 As we mentioned above, whenever we want to change the state of the application we need to send(dispatch) an *Action*  object, that will be processed by the *Reducers*, that are pure functions that take as input the action and the current state and outputs a new modified state.